 I'm using the lite image (no desktop) version 4.9 from March 13, 2018.
 I've also done this with an older desktop version.

-To access the Pi Zero over USB you have to hack the image first.
+To access the Pi Zero over USB you have to edit the image first.

 - If you need to burn a new image to an SD card, download the Etcher tool from https://etcher.io